altaga/Paw-Monitor/README.md

 - Under Choose the protocol, choose REST.
 - Under Create new API, choose New API.
 - Under Settings:
-  - For API name, enter PawnMonitor-API.
+  - For API name, enter PawMonitor-API.
   - If desired, enter a description in the Description field; otherwise, leave it empty.

 <img src = "https://i.ibb.co/yRYqzD9/image.png" width = "800">